ecr007/English-World/Phrases-Vocabulary/H.md

 Hate: (verb) To strongly dislike or have a strong aversion towards someone or something.
 Past Tense: Hated | Past Participle: Hated | E.g: I hated the taste of that food.

 Hesitate: (verb) pause in indecision before saying or doing something.
 Past Tense: Hesitated | Past Participle: Hesitate | E.g: She hesitated before answering the question.

+Honest: (adj) always tell the truth, and do not try to deceive people or break the law.